-Soon, having decided upon the mode of its disposal, she had hidden Prasad’s missive behind the bookshelf, and tried to forget about it.
+Soon, having decided upon the mode of its disposal, she has hidden the letter behind the bookshelf, and tried to forget about it.
 However, as the incident haunted her no end, she tried to divert her mind, and to rid herself of the embarrassing trespass, she took a romantic ride on the thoroughfare of her heart.

 Fed by her anxiety, she had a meager meal, and as though to push the issue into her subconscious self, she settled for siesta.
-But as if to spare her sub-consciousness from the dilemma, her consciousness kept sleep at bay keeping the issue alive in her mind.
+But as if to spare her subconscious-self from the dilemma, her conscious mind kept sleep at bay by keeping the issue alive in her thought.

-‘What made him think I would take it?’ she contemplated in all humiliation.
-‘And I did accept it, didn’t I?
-It was a cat and mouse between us all along, was it not?
-In a way, was I not enjoying it?
-Of course, he could be expected to strike at some point, wouldn’t he?
-Strike he did and what’s so surprising about it?
-Now that he has thrown down the gauntlet, won’t I have to ready myself for the battle?’
+‘What made him think I would accept it?’ she contemplated in all humiliation.
+‘And I did take it, didn’t I?
+Didn’t I know it was a cat and mouse between us all along; why was I not enjoying it in good measure?
+Couldn’t he be expected to strike at some point, and strike he did, so what’s surprising about it?
+Now that he has thrown down the gauntlet, won’t I have to ready myself for the battle of wits?’

-‘If not for anything else,’ she thought at length, ‘I need to read it to avert the threat he might be posing to undo me, so as to have idea about his attack to fashion my own strategy?
-Well, it makes sense to read his mind in his letter.’
+‘If not for anything else,’ she thought at length, ‘I need to read it to avert the threat he might be posing to undo me, so that I’ve an idea of his line of attack to strategize my defence?
+So, it makes sense to read his mind through his letter.’

 I’m aware that my move would agitate you.
 But how am I to portray the thousand deaths I died wanting to avoid distressing you.

 All these days, I’ve chosen to suffer silently without making you privy to my predicament.
 Then, it dawned on me that I owe it to you to let you know that a poor soul is bathing in the warmth of love that is inspired by you.
-That apart, do I have any right to deny my love its legitimate expression and how does that matter even if it’s unrequited?
+That apart, do I have any right to deny my love its legitimate expression no matter even if it’s unrequited?

 On that fateful evening, when I’d first seen you, I felt as if the flood of love that spurted out of my heart would drown me to death.
 Unable to hold on my own, I ventured to seek your hand for support.
-Thus, as I was nearing you, I’d seen Sathyam coming to you with those ice-cream cones.
-Oh, how my heart froze, fearing that you’re married.
-But then, when I realized that you’re my friend’s wife, I rejoiced at his fortune, and chose to bury my love for you in the depths of my heart.
+Thus, as I was nearing you, I’d seen someone coming to you with those popcorn cones.
+Oh, how my heart froze, fearing that you’re married to him.
+But when I realized that you’re my friend’s wife, I rejoiced at his fortune, and chose to bury my love for you in the depths of my heart.
 Since I am not supposed to love you as woman and as I couldn’t live without loving you, I forced myself to adore you as a sister instead.

 But, it didn’t take me long to realize that the brotherly affection is too limited to reflect the manly love I feel for you.
 Possessed as I am by carnal passion for you, my suffocation in the fraternal garb has been demeaning my soul ever since.
 Don’t I know that you too haven’t failed to notice the pain I experienced in those ungainly brotherly shoes?
 Now that you’re privy to my predicament, my only hope is that you would be sensitive to my sentiment.
-Why, am I not nursing the love you’ve given birth to?
-Aren’t you aware I love you as a woman and adore you as a person?
+You know that I’m only nursing the love you’ve given birth to in my hapless heart.
+Aren’t you aware that I love you as a woman and adore you as a person?